Stand Your Ground Against COVID-19, by Mark B.

 SurvivalBlog’s News From The American Redoubt

-Here is SurvivalBlog’s News From The American Redoubt.
 This weekly column features news stories and event announcements from around the American Redoubt region.
-We also mention companies of interest to preppers that are located in the region.
-Today, we focus on Kitfox STOL aircraft.
-(See the Idaho section.)
+(Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
+Much of the region is also more commonly known as The Inland Northwest.
+We also mention companies of interest to preppers and survivalists that are located in the American Redoubt region.
+Today, we focus on the recent record-breaking real estate sales in The American Redoubt and in other rural regions.

 Idaho